 The Governing Body has ensured the appropriate use of funds as detailed in the Regularity self- assessment questionnaire.
 The measures in place include over 200 ILR controls to ensure that the data loaded onto College systems are consistent with funding rules.
 The College also runs DSAT reports, written by the ESFA to identify anomalies in the ILR which are followed up and addressed.
-Class registers and timetables provide assurance that learners have undertaken funded activity.
-The College also commissions funding audits by external parties to ensure that funding rules are complied with.
-The last funding audit was carried out in 2018/19.
+Enrolment forms, Learning Agreements and Timetables/Registers provide assurance that learners have undertaken funded activity and evidence exists to comply with funding audit requirements.
+Funding bodies can commission funding audits by external parties to ensure that funding rules are complied with and the College on occasion commission audit firms to complete these to seek assurance that processes remain compliant.
+The last full funding audit was carried out in 2018/19; this was commissioned by the College.
+In 2020/21 an Adult Education Budget (AEB) focused audit was commissioned by the Cambridge and Peterborough Combined Authority (CPCA) and an Apprenticeship funding focused audit was commissioned by the College.

 At no time has the Principal, who is the Accounting Officer considered it necessary to advise the Governing Body that any action or policy under its consideration was incompatible with conditions of funding.
-There have been no payments on termination of employment to the end of July 2020 or up until the time of approval of these financial statements.
-The Governing Body has monitored the submission of financial plans through timely approvals of the new Integrated Financial Model, budgets and forecasts as well ensuring regular monitoring of management accounts.
+There have been no payments on termination of employment to the end of July 2021 or up until the time of approval of these financial statements.
+The Governing Body has monitored the submission of financial plans through timely approvals of the Integrated Financial Model, budgets and forecasts as well ensuring regular monitoring of management accounts.
 The Report and Financial Statements have similarly been submitted to the funding agency on time and are widely available through the College website.
 The Governing Body has also ensured that the terms and conditions of specific funding streams such as capital grants have also been met.